cubedhuang/college-board-pseudocode-interpreter/README.md

 There are a few additions to the original reference sheet in this implementation.
 These include but are not necessarily limited to:

 1. Strings aren't specified on the reference sheet, but on practice exam questions they use string literals, so I've gone ahead and added minimal support for strings.
 String literals are multi-line, there aren't escape sequences, and strings can only start and end with `"`.
 They can be concatenated, and adding strings with other types will cast those types to their string variants.
 Strings can be indexed (with 1-indexing to be consist with lists) but can't be modified since they should act immutable.
 The `LENGTH` procedure will return the length of a string.
 This pretty fun because strings make it possible to write programs to interpret esoteric languages like Brainf\*ck.
+2. The comparison operators `<`, `≤`, `>`, and `≥` don't have specified types they should compare, so I was relatively lenient by allowing comparisons between two strings or two lists.
+Comparing two strings gives the same result as comparing two strings in JavaScript (their alphabetical order).
+Comparing lists will compare their length.
-2. `AND` and `OR` don't have a specified precendece on the reference sheet, but in most languages, `OR` has a lower precedence than `AND`, so that was added to the grammar.
+3. `AND` and `OR` don't have a specified precendece on the reference sheet, but in most languages, `OR` has a lower precedence than `AND`, so that was added to the grammar.
-3. The College Board doesn't specify that logical operators should short-circuit, but it's logical that they should.
+4. The College Board doesn't specify that logical operators should short-circuit, but it's logical that they should.
-4. College Board doesn't say anything about variable scoping and assignment, so I went with block-scoping.
+5. College Board doesn't say anything about variable scoping and assignment, so I went with block-scoping.
 When an assignment expression is used, if the variable on the left-hand side is not already declared, it is declared in the current block.
 If the variable already exists in a parent scope, then that variable is used.
 This way, the only way to shadow a variable is through procedure parameters.
-5. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
+6. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
 Allowing procedures to be returned has the side effect of adding closures.
-6. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
+7. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
-7. There is very little written on errors; the only error specified is index out of bounds for lists.
+8. There is very little written on errors; the only error specified is index out of bounds for lists.
 Therefore, this interpreter is relatively lenient with truthiness, and all arithmetic and comparison operations only allow number operands.
-8. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
+9. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
 The `DISPLAY` procedure returns the displayed value.
-9. It's never specified what a procedure without a return statement should output, so this implementation returns null.
+10. It's never specified what a procedure without a return statement should output, so this implementation returns null.
 This behavior might change in the future.
-10. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
+11. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
 That means that code such as:

 ```
 a ← 1 b ← 1